andy8radshaw/sei-group-project-3/README.md

 - When searching on the home page this is not pre populated on the index page (it errors if it is populated)
 - Not so much a bug, but Purvi and myself are not happy with the styling of the Groups section

+# Future Content and Improvements
+- Finish the styling in Groups section
+- I would like the hikes to have more details about the specific route - but this will take a lot of research!
+GPS co-ordinates etc
+- More interactive map feature on both the hike index and hike show pages
+- better error handling and error page

+---
+---
+---

 # Original planning notes below: